Shine the Light honors the extraordinary that is alive inside all women.

 Is there an extra-ordinary woman you’d like to give a shout out to?
-Tell us so we can feature here.
+Tell us so we can feature her here.

 Knowing what it was like to get out of prison with no money and no safe place to live, Susan Burton started a home for women who found themselves in the same situation.
 Gradually her organization, A New Way of Life, expanded from one home to five.
 In addition to housing, it offers women coming out of prison, 12-step programs, counseling, connection with children, caring, love and so much more.

 Susan Burton acknowledges that her work — which brings her back to prison regularly — can be draining.
 “So many nights after I’ve gone into a prison and lay my head on the pillow, it’s a heavy head that I lay on the pillow,” she says.
 But, she adds, “It’s not hard for me to go back, because I’m going in with the purpose of freeing people up.”

 Susan traces her journey from prison to recovery — and her efforts to help others — in her memoir Becoming Ms. Burton.

 Three years ago, Mihaela Noroc began her Atlas of Beauty project with a passion for photography, travel and the belief that there are stories to be told.